-- Follow-up in the outpatients for wound review - Dressing changed - Shower when incision dry - Begin to walk in ordinary soft training shoe depending upon comfort - Start early range of motion exercises for big toe, to maximise chances of regaining and improving movement.
+- Follow-up in the outpatients for wound review - Dressing changed - Shower when incision dry - Begin to walk in ordinary soft training shoe depending upon comfort - Start early range of motion exercises for big toe.
 Start physiotherapy

 2 weeks onwards

 The toe will gradually loosen up, with time and physiotherapy.
 Swelling is usually persistent for 3-6 months, gradually improving over this time frame.
 You can swim and cycle from 2 weeks, and return to impact activity from 3-6 months, depending on progress.